Petroleum industry in Azerbaijan: Advancement in drilling and logging practices

 For the first time in Russia in 1925, Baku engineer M.M.
 Skvortsov constructed a device for the automatic movement of a chisel, which became known as the "automatic driller".
 By 1930, electrical logging tools were used in the wellbore by Schlumberger in the Surakhany oil field.

 A new technology in drilling was introduced in Baku: electrical aggregates with exact control of the number of rotations came into widespread use.
-By the early 1930s, about third of well stock was operated with pumps using gas lift.
+By the early 1930s, about a third of well stock was operated with pumps using gas lift.
 In 1933, the first deviated well was drilled in the Bibi-Heybat field.